China–India relations: Bilateral trade

 In 2020, in a departure from the previous pledges of collaboration, Modi instituted bans on Chinese products, including both intangible apps (TikTok) and tangible goods (toys and furniture).
 Furthermore, the Modi administration created the Phased Manufacturing Program to encourage India-based cellphone assembly and manufacturing.
 Under guidance from this legislation and the accompanying task force to reduce import dependence, India raised import duties on electronic items produced in China, as well as a laundry list of ancillary goods.

 According to a 2021 survey published in ThePrint, 43% of Indians did not buy ‘Made in China’ products since the Galwan clash the previous year.
 Modi also took notice of Swadeshi Jagran Manch's (SJM) campaigns, launching or reviving 220 out of 370 anti-dumping suits against Chinese items ranging from steels, pharmaceuticals, and chemicals.

 Due to the international sanctions against Russia following the 2022 Russian invasion of Ukraine, Indian oil refiners started using Chinese yuan for payments of Russian oil imports as an alternative to the US dollar.
 The Indian government also does not welcome the use of yuan for payments by its companies.
 Indian automakers have faced shortages due to export restrictions of China's rare earth metals.

 Due to rising trade tensions with the US such as the imposition of 50% tariffs over India's trade with Russia on the majority of Indian goods by President Donald Trump, which took effect in August 2025, India had a diplomatic shift strengthening its ties with China.
 By September 2025, visa issuances have resumed, and India had begun considering Chinese firms to hold 20% to 25% stakes in its manufacturing, renewable energy, and auto parts sectors.
+In December 2025, China filed a case against India with the World Trade Organization over tariffs.

+The author argues that expectations of India emerging as a global power comparable to China have faded over the past decade.
+Despite early optimism after economic liberalisation, India did not industrialise or grow at a pace similar to China and remains relatively poor on a per-capita basis.
+As a result, India is no longer seen internationally as China's peer, and domestic political ambition has shifted toward regional rather than global competition.
+A second shift, the author says, is the erosion of India's democratic character.
+While elections remain largely competitive, civil liberties have declined, affecting free expression, religion, academia, civil society, and the rule of law.
+International assessments have downgraded India from a full democracy to a flawed or partly free system.
+The author concludes that both diminished economic ambition and democratic backsliding have become widely accepted realities in India.

+India has eased restrictions on Chinese investments, aiming to attract foreign capital to support its economy, which is under pressure due to rising energy prices.
+The relaxation focuses on simplifying the approval process for investments, while maintaining safeguards for national security.